jakub-mata/browser_project/README.md

 ## Usage
 Switch to the script directory inside the cloned repo.
 Then you can view a webpage by using this command:
 ```
-go run dora -web *websiteAddress*
+go run dora *websiteAddress*
 ```
 The address has to be precise.
-If no `-web` flag is passed (you run `go run dora`), the default address is *https://jakub-mata.github.io/* (see more in Demo).
+If no positional argument is passed,  (you run `go run dora`), the default address is *https://jakub-mata.github.io/* (see more in Demo).
+Only the first positional argument will be handled.
 There are two additional flags you can use for debugging.

 `-log-tokens` prints out the result of the tokenization stage to the terminal